Lukasz-Jasionowski/Lukasz-Jasionowski/README.md

 <img src="https://i.ibb.co/f1NZLfH/banner-Medium.png" alt="Łukasz Jasionowski Banner.png">
-<p align="center">I am constantly learning and strive to achieve success through accurate and efficient work, with a
+<p align="center">I am open to new opportunities and technologies.<br>
-    view to the development of the company.<br>I possess leadership qualities, and my passion for learning results in my participation in various courses and trainings, both paid and free, in order to continuously develop myself and acquire new knowledge.<br>I am currently focusing on developing into a Full Stack Web Developer, constantly working on my code and projects.<br>I am enriching my knowledge in HTML, CSS, Bootstrap, JavaScript, jQuery, React, NodeJS, SQL and NOSQL.
+I'm one of those people who doesn't like to reinvent the wheel, preferring to improve it by learning the existing process/code.<br>
+I actively participate in courses and tutorials where I write code, modify it, improve it and in case of errors debug it.<br>
+I believe that this approach to learning is one of the most effective ways to gain knowledge,<br> as it allows me to become familiar with various techniques, plugins and services taught by different experts.<br>
+I am currently focusing on improving my skills to become a Full Stack Web Developer.<br>I am constantly working on code and projects to achieve this goal.
 </p>
 <h2 align="center">⚙️Languages and Tools:</h2>
 <p align="center">